The Cost to Paint the Exterior of a House

 Consider which areas of the home need repainting, as different surfaces will impact the total exterior painting cost.

-Standard exterior home features, such as gutters, downspouts, siding, and trim, all range from $1 to $7 per linear and square foot to paint.
-Meanwhile, the price for companies to paint or stain a deck or porch is slightly higher, at $2 to $9 per square foot for higher-end multi-coat systems.
+Additional exterior home features, such as gutters, downspouts, and trim, cost $1 to $7 per square or linear foot to paint.
+Meanwhile, companies charge slightly more to paint or stain wooden decks or porches, at $2 to $9 per square foot for multi-coat systems.

-Trim located higher on the home, like eaves, gables, fascia, and soffits, are harder to reach and typically are more expensive to paint.
+Trim located higher on the home, such as the eaves, gables, fascia, and soffits, is harder to reach and typically more expensive to paint.

 When pricing doors, windows, or shutters for painting, expect a fixed price rather than a square footage rate.

-Painting the outside of a window largely depends on the height, condition, and type of window.
-The price range for exterior window painting starts at $28 for small window casings, topping out at $190 for old-style windows with several grids or when a window needs re-glazing.
+Painting the outside of a window largely depends on its height, condition, and the type of window.
+The price range for exterior window painting starts at $28 labor cost for small, lower-level window casings, topping out at $190 for old-style windows with several grids.
+Windows that need reglazing could cost more.

-The cost to paint exterior shutters also varies based on whether they are vinyl or wood, how high they are, and how they are attached to the home.
-If the shutters have to be removed and rehung, there is an additional consideration for the added labor and new clips or screws.
+The cost to paint exterior shutters also varies based on whether they are vinyl or wood, their height, and how they are attached to the home.
+If the shutters must be removed and rehung, there is an additional charge for the added labor and for new clips or screws.

 Cost to Paint Exterior Home Siding

-Various types of exterior construction materials require different kinds of paint, which also impacts a project’s budget to paint the outside of a home.
-Some surfaces demand extensive prep work or extra materials to achieve lasting results.
+Various exterior construction materials require different paints, which affects a project’s budget when painting the exterior of a home.
+Some surfaces require extensive preparation or additional materials to achieve lasting results.

-Siding may need hand brushing vs. spraying if it’s old wood siding with multiple layers of peeling paint.
-Spraying exterior siding ranges from 30 to 90 cents per square foot, as hand brushing can be three times more.
+It requires hand brushing rather than spraying when the siding is older wood with multiple layers of peeling paint.
+Spraying exterior siding costs 40 to 98 cents per square foot, while hand brushing can cost three times more.

-The price to paint porous surfaces like brick and stucco are typically higher than wood or aluminum siding as these surfaces require multiple coats of paint and often need priming.
+The cost to paint porous surfaces such as brick and stucco is higher than for wood or aluminum siding, as these surfaces typically require multiple coats of paint and often require priming.

-Commercial brick, concrete, and stucco exterior painting applications often require an elastomeric coating and, in many cases, can lead to more expensive material costs.
+Commercial brick, concrete, and stucco exterior painting applications often require an elastomeric coating, which can increase material costs.

 House Painting Cost by Story

-Painters will need additional equipment, like tall ladders and aerial support systems, for anything over 50ft.
+Painters will need additional equipment, such as tall ladders and aerial support systems, for work over 50ft.
 The higher the exterior painters have to climb up your house, the more money you can expect to spend on exterior painting services.

-The following is a breakdown of what homeowners can expect to pay based on vertical standards when paying for expert house painters.
+The following is a breakdown of what homeowners can expect to pay for expert house painters, based on vertical standards.

 Exterior House Painting National Average Cost

 The most straightforward way to predict the exterior painting costs is to consider the home’s dimensions.
-According to Forbes, the average price for an exterior painting project ranges from $1,800 to $13,000.
+According to sources, the average price for an exterior painting project ranges from $1,800 to $13,000.

 Here’s a breakdown of that range for common home categories:

-The higher prices will include painting all siding, trim, doors, and windows.
+The higher price includes painting all siding, trim, doors, and windows.

-Remember that you cannot accurately price a painting project based on sqft, but it’s an easy way to offer a general price analysis.
-To price any painting service accurately requires a trained eye with experience and knowledge of what they are looking at.
+Remember that you cannot accurately price a painting project by square footage, but it’s a quick way to provide a general price estimate.
+Accurately pricing any painting service requires a trained eye with experience and knowledge to understand the needs of the client.

-We use production rates for our painting proposals, which generate man’s hours based on each surface or item we count and measure.
-Production rates are the best way to maintain profitability if you are a painting company.
+We use production rates in our painting proposals to estimate man-hours for each surface or item we count and measure.
+Production rates are the best way to maintain profitability for a painting company.

 How to Save on Current & Future Exterior Painting

-If you are looking for ways to reduce the cost of painting the exterior of your home, there are a few ways to obtain a lower rate.
+If you are looking to reduce the cost of painting your home’s exterior, there are a few ways to secure a lower rate.

-Reducing the amount of prep work through routine maintenance is the primary way to minimize future repaint costs.
+Reducing prep work through routine maintenance is the primary way to minimize future repaint costs.
 When you see paint peeling or mold growth, have these issues taken care of before they worsen.

 The time a professional spends preparing the surfaces for painting will increase the money you’ll have to pay.
-Paint surfaces in better condition will require less preparation time than those neglected.
+Painted surfaces in better condition will require fewer preparation hours than neglected surfaces.

-Ensure you’re investing in quality primers or that your painters use them.
+Ensure you invest in quality primers or that your painters use them.
 Primers will seal the surface and create a good base coat for painting.
 Quality primers also reduce the amount of paint needed for a uniform finish.

-It may be hard to see initially, but investing in quality exterior paint will save long-term money, especially if you plan to live there for years.
+It may be hard to see at first, but investing in high-quality exterior paint will save money over the long term, especially if you plan to live there for several years.

 Exterior Painting Preparation Cost Factors

-When you hire an exterior painting service, you may be more appreciative despite the cost once you understand the process.
-Roughly 60% of the labor for the project occurs before the first coat of paint is even applied.
+When you hire an exterior painting service, you may appreciate the value once you understand the process.
+Approximately 60% of the project labor occurs before the first coat of paint is applied.

-Prep work is critical to a durable exterior paint finish, but the total time it takes to prepare a home’s outer surface largely depends on the project type.
-You should expect to pay $.53 to $.93 per square foot for experts to scrape, sand, or prime exterior surfaces.
+Preparation is critical to a durable exterior paint finish, but the total time required to prepare a home’s exterior largely depends on the project type.
+You can expect to pay $ 0.57 to $1.12 per square foot for experts to scrape, sand, or prime exterior surfaces.

-Professional power washing services will cost 10-17 cents per square foot.
+Professional house washing services typically cost $ 0.10 –$0.22 per square foot.
 Caulking per linear foot ranges from $.46 to $.88.
-Most painting contractors charge between $40 to $100 per hour, so it’s essential to factor prep work into your estimated painting cost.
+Most painting contractors charge between $40 to $100 per hour, so it’s essential to factor all pre-painting preparations into your estimated painting cost.

-Expect to pay more for final coats if you have inspiration for exterior paint colors drastically different from the original appearance.
-Significant color changes may also require coats of primer and specific paint products to complete the project, increasing project costs by nearly 30%.
+If you plan to use exterior paint colors that are significantly different from the original appearance, expect to pay more for the final coats.
+Significant color changes may also require coats of primer and specific paint products to complete the project, increasing costs by nearly 30%.

 Average Cost to Paint a House Exterior Yourself